jonathan-chin/mec-cs/2023-fall/cs-244/assignments/04-bussing.md

 Also create a Passenger class that:

-- has a constructor that accepts a string, repesenting the route number that the passenger needs to get on
+- has a constructor that accepts 2 strings, repesenting the route number that the passenger needs to get on and their name.
 - has no default constructor; in this context, it does not make sense to have someone at a bus stop who is not waiting for a bus
 - tracks whether it is 'waiting' or 'on bus'
 - protects its route number from change and only sets it on instantiation
 - protects its boarding status
+- protects its name
 - has a boardBus member function that takes a Bus object. if the passenger's route number matchesthe bus's route number, it will set its own boarding status to 'on bus'

 Finally, write code in `int main` to demonstrate that the classes work.